ocaml/ocaml.org/data/tutorials/language/0lg_08_env.md

 val max_42 : int -> int = <fun>
 ```

-In the `max_42` function, the environment contains an additional binding, between the first parameter of `max` and the value 42.
+In the `max_42` function, the environment contains an additional binding between the first parameter of `max` and the value 42.

 Actually, all function values are closures.

 ### Recursive Functions

 In order to perform iterated computations, a function may call itself.
 Such a function is called _recursive_.
-Recursive functions must be defined, they can't be anonymous.
-A recursive function also needs to be explicitly declared as such using `let rec`.
-In OCaml, either a function is declared as recursive, or it isn't recursive, it is not possible to accidentally create recursion loops between functions.
+Recursive functions must be defined; they can't be anonymous.
+A recursive function also needs to be explicitly declared as such by using `let rec`.
+In OCaml, either a function is declared as recursive or it isn't recursive.
+It is not possible to accidentally create recursion loops between functions.
 As a consequence, recursive functions can't be anonymous.

-The classic, and very inefficient, way to present recursion is using the function which computes numbers of the [Fibonacci Sequence](https://en.wikipedia.org/wiki/Fibonacci_sequence).
+The classic (and very inefficient) way to present recursion is using the function which computes numbers of the [Fibonacci Sequence](https://en.wikipedia.org/wiki/Fibonacci_sequence).
 ```ocaml
 # let rec fibo n = if n <= 1 then n else fibo (n - 1) + fibo (n - 2);;
 val fibo : int -> int = <fun>